timed-c/ktc/README.md

 	./ktc --enable-ext0 --gcc=/usr/local/gcc-4.5.2-for-	linux64/bin/i586-pc-linux-gcc ../test/demo1.c

 #### D. Example Timed C programs

-(A.) The folder called *example* within the *ktc* directory contains the few example programs (these example program are listed in the paper which is is currently under submission at the RTAS 2017 conference).
+(a.)
+The folder called *example* within the *ktc* directory contains the few example programs (**these example program are listed in the paper which is is currently under submission at the RTAS 2018 conference**).
 To compile and execute the program use the following command

     ./run.sh <name-of-file>